-One nice feature is that OctoPrint provides a API; my slicing software (PrusaSlicer) can use this to enable direct printing.
+One nice feature is that OctoPrint provides an API; my slicing software (PrusaSlicer) can use this to enable direct printing.

 The printer setup is very easy, I use this gcode to setup the printer whenever a new print job is initiated:

-This gcode is performed after finishing the print, to move the print bed to the front position, to easily remove the printed object:
+This gcode runs after finishing the print, to move the print bed to the front position, allowing me to easily remove the printed object:

-I installed some plugins to provide more (accurate) information:
+I installed some plugins to provide more (accurate) information, including these:

 - Bed Visualiser